Archives

 Complete Victory in the First Instance

-In the first-instance stage, HongQiao ZhengHan, relying on solid evidence and sufficient legal arguments, successfully persuaded the high people’s court to find that the Seller’s conduct constituted a fundamental breach of contract, declared the contract invalid and upheld all the client’s main claims, laying a solid foundation for the success of the case.
+In the first-instance stage, Zhenghan Law Firm, relying on solid evidence and sufficient legal arguments, successfully persuaded the high people’s court to find that the Seller’s conduct constituted a fundamental breach of contract, declared the contract invalid and upheld all the client’s main claims, laying a solid foundation for the success of the case.

 Adjustment of Strategy in the Second Instance